gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ~~~~~~~~~~~
 {: #sctp-DTLS-initial-dtls-connection title="Handshake of initial DTLS connection" artwork-align="center"}

-The {{sctp-DTLS-initial-dtls-connection}} shows a successfull
+The {{sctp-DTLS-initial-dtls-connection}} shows a successful
-handshake and highlits the different parts of the setup.
+handshake and highlights the different parts of the setup.
 DTLS
 handshake messages are transported by means of DATA Chunks
 with the DTLS Chunk Key-Management Messages PPID.